4. Pre-Journey Checks

 Electrical Shocks - To avoid electrical faults or mild shocks, always remove the batteries before cleaning or adjusting vehicle controls.

-- Always remove batteries from vehicle before cleaning and general maintenance.
+- Always remove batteries from the vehicle before performing general maintenance.

 |---|---|---|